-The challenge of responding and adapting to climate change will drive trillions of dollars of new investment over the coming decades, with major changes required across the economy, in energy production and consumption, industry, buildings, transport, infrastructure, forests and agriculture.
-Delivering this investment will require greatly enhanced capacity in all aspects of carbon finance.
+The challenge of responding and adapting to climate change will drive trillions of pounds of new investment over the coming decades, with major changes required across the economy, in energy production and consumption, industry, buildings, transport, infrastructure, forests and agriculture.
+Our MSc in Carbon Finance prepares students to deliver this investment with advanced knowledge and skills.

-This programme is the world's first MSc in Carbon Finance, dedicated to professionals in the carbon market and climate change investment field and focussed on the business opportunities and financial flows driven by society's response to climate change.
+This programme is the world's first MSc in Carbon Finance, dedicated to professionals in the field of low carbon finance and investment, focussed on the business opportunities and financial flows driven by society's response to climate change.
 Our programme is fundamentally interdisciplinary in nature, and therefore welcomes applicants from a wide range of backgrounds.

 Learning will be through a combination of lectures, set reading, class discussions, exercises, group-work assignments, solving problems in tutorials and case studies.
 In their first term (Sep-Dec) students will take induction and core courses.
 During the second term (Jan-May) students will have the opportunity to choose from optional courses.
 The final dissertation is written over the summer term (Jun-Aug).